Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Related Work

 Underlying these architectures, style transfer objectives play a crucial role.
 Classical style transfer relies on Gram-matrix correlations~\citep{gatys2016image}, while channel-wise statistics such as mean and variance~\citep{li2017demystifying} offer efficient alternatives, forming the basis of AdaIN~\citep{huang2017arbitrary}.
 Extensions to video and multi-view stylization~\citep{ruder2016artistic, gupta2017characterizing, Nguyen2022SNeRF, zhang2022arf} address temporal and cross-view consistency, and CLIP-based losses~\citep{radford2021learning} introduce semantic alignment with text or image prompts.
 However, most objectives remain inherently 2D and cannot guarantee consistency across complex 3D scenes.
 To this end, we extend statistics-based style losses into voxel space, introducing a 3D-aware objective that aligns feature distributions after multi-view fusion.
-This formulation complements perceptual and CLIP-based losses, enforcing geometry-aware and view-consistent stylization.